pszklarska/flutter_animations_workshop/summary/instructions.md

 ![Final effect](https://github.com/pszklarska/flutter_animations_workshop/raw/main/assets/screen05.gif?raw=true)

 But... it's not the end!
-In this workshop we used just a few widgets from the big list of all `ImplicitlyAnimatedWidgets`.
+In this workshop you used just a few widgets from the big list of all `ImplicitlyAnimatedWidgets`.
 Using the code from this tutorial, you can try other widgets.